inarie/Dive/README.md

 # Wave - Dive Kiosk :ocean:

-Redesign and implemention of a application related to marine biodiversity, and initial version was developed at [Wave Labs](http://wave.arditi.pt/).
+Redesign and implemention of a application related to marine biodiversity, the initial version was developed at [Wave Labs](http://wave.arditi.pt/).

 ---